yash-sharma1/docs-site/docs/get-extra-data-from-fullnode.md

 }
 ```

 ## Publish Different Messages to Kafka
-You can set  the  `publishKafka` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.
-Then, the full node will save the messages that you are interested to Kafka, and you can consume them in your own apps.
-The message is encoded based on `Avro` serialization system.
-Their schemas are shown as below:
+You can set the `publishKafka` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.<br/>
+Then, the full node will save messages that you are interested into Kafka, and you can consume them in your own apps.<br/>
+The message is encoded based on `Avro` serialization system.<br/>
+Their schemas are shown below:<br/>

 - **OrderUpdates**:
 ```